 We assess the impact of each application on the heritage values of the affected place and may ask you for more information to complete the assessment.
 If you are given an Exemption Certificate, you must comply with the specific conditions outlined in the Certificate.

 What type of work does an Exemption Certificate cover?

-An Exemption Certificate is not intended to deal with major changes or complex developments.
-It covers work such as painting in a compatible or historic colour scheme, replacing non-significant fittings or fixtures or refurbishing less important parts of a building.
+An Exemption Certificate is not intended to deal with changes or complex developments that have more than a minor detrimental impact on the place.
+It covers work such as painting in a compatible or historic colour scheme, replacing non-significant fittings or fixtures or refurbishing less important parts of a building or place.